 Rotator cuff surgery is a highly technical procedure; each step plays a critical role in the outcome.

-After the anesthetic has been administered and the shoulder has been prepared a cosmetic incision is made over the top front corner of the shoulder as shown in figure 1.
+After the anesthetic has been administered and the shoulder has been prepared a cosmetic incision is made over the top front corner of the shoulder as shown in figure 13, below.